thai-language.comInternet resource

 initial consonantThe consonant grapheme which is associated with the starting phoneme of an orthographic syllable.

 initial consonant clusterA group of two consonants that act together as the initial consonant in a single orthographic syllable.
-Types of clusters that can act as an initial consonant include true consonant clusters, false consonant clusters, and 'leading consonant' clusters (including clusters with leading Ë or Í, as well as "non-conforming" clusters).
+Types of clusters that can act as an initial consonant include true consonant clusters, false consonant clusters, and leading consonant clusters (including clusters with leading or , as well as enepenthetic initial consonant cluster).

 initial consonant phonemeOne of the twenty-one consonant sounds which can appear at the beginning of a Thai syllable: /g-/, /kh-/, /ng-/, /j-/, /ch-/, /s-/, /y-/, /d-/, /dt-/, /th-/, /n-/, /b-/, /bp-/, /ph-/, /f-/, /m-/, /r-/, /l-/, /w-/, /h-/, and /glottal stop/.

 inherent vowelAn vowel which is invoked in a syllable with no written vowel grapheme (symbol).
-In Thai, inherent /-oh-/ is invoked between a syllable's initial consonant and final consonant when there is no written vowel.
-Sub-syllable inherent /-a/ is invoked within a non-conforming initial consonant cluster. /-a/ or /-aaw/ are also invoked in some standalone syllables with a single consonant.
+In Thai, inherent /-o-/ is invoked between a syllable’s initial consonant and final consonant when there is no written vowel.
+Sub-syllable inherent /-a/ is invoked within a enepenthetic initial consonant cluster. /-a/ or /-aaw/ are also invoked in some standalone syllables with a single consonant.

 leading consonant